-- 2. With smoke routed through the catalyst, go outside and observe the emissions leaving the chimney. - 3.
-Engage the bypass mechanism and again observe the emissions leaving the chimney.
+- Light stove in accordance with operator's instructions - With smoke routed through the catalysts, go outside and observe the emissions leaving the chimney. - Engage the bypass mechanism and again observe the emissions leaving the chimney.
 Significantly more smoke will be seen when the exhaust is not routed through the combustor (bypass mode)

-INSPECTING THE CATALYST AND REMOVING/REPLACING THE BAFFLE
+INSPECTING THE CATALYSTS AND REMOVING/REPLACING THE BAFFLE